-The Manawatu Gorge walk, a.k.a. ‘the Gorge’ to locals, is a ~10km end-to-end walk following the Manawatu Gorge which is close to Palmerston North.
-You’re in the forest most of the trail but there are enough viewpoints and things to see to keep it interesting.
+The Manawatu Gorge Track, a.k.a. ‘the Gorge’ to locals, is a ~10km end-to-end walk following the Manawatu Gorge close to Palmerston North.
+You’re in the forest for most of the trail but there are enough viewpoints and things to see to keep it interesting.

-There’s the inconvenience of getting to and from the trailheads, but if you’ve got a plan for that, this is a great value walk in a place international tourists overlook.
+There’s the inconvenience of getting to and from the trailheads (unless you do an out and back), but if you’ve got a plan for that, this is a great value walk in an area international tourists overlook.

 This post will give you the details you need to know about the Manawatu Gorge walk, one of the most popular things to do in Palmerston North.